phongdc168/CRUD-app-nodejs/README.md

 # CRUD-app-nodejs

-Demo CRUD app use nodejs
+## Demo CRUD app: app account manager system using nodejs

+### Feature:
+- Create new account.
+- Update account.
+- Delete account.

 ## To run this project you can follow the steps below:
 - Clone this project with git clone command.